 Can You Live in an RV Full Time in Rhode Island?

-Yes, you can live full-time in an RV in Rhode Island with relatively few restrictions.
+Yes, you can live full-time in an RV in Rhode Island in some cases.
+Rhode Island allows RV use primarily through campgrounds and seasonal stays.
+Living full-time in an RV on private property is generally restricted by local zoning laws.
 Despite being the smallest state, Rhode Island offers plenty of rural areas and scenic beaches, making it an ideal spot to set down temporary roots in your RV.
 Known as the Ocean State, Rhode Island features RV parks and campgrounds equipped with essential amenities like electrical hookups and potable water, providing a comfortable and convenient setup for RV living.

 Once you have decided to pursue the lifestyle of RV living full time in Rhode Island, you will want to make a detailed plan and preparation.
 While summers are pleasant, winters can be very cold and wet.
 You will need a plan for staying warm and protected from the elements.
 Alternatively, you can move south for a few months and return in the spring.
-You will want to figure out your time spent in Rhode Island carefully and always check with local government agencies for the ordinances regarding RV living.
+You will want to plan ahead for your time in Rhode Island and always check with local government agencies for the ordinances regarding RV living.

 Rules and Regulations for RVing in Rhode Island